-Plane Finder has a global network of data feeds and antennas radars that receive data broadcast directly from aircraft.
+Plane Finder has a global network of data feeds and antennas radars that receive data broadcast directly from aircraft for flight tracking.
 The primary technologies used are ADS-B and MLAT.
 We also show feeds from the FAA and a FLARM glider feed.

-We know that this website and Plane Finder apps are used by a huge range of people including aviation professionals such pilots and ground crew, by plane spotters and aviation enthusiasts, and by anyone who just wants to track a friend or is curious about the planes overhead.
+We know that this website and Plane Finder flight tracking apps are used by a huge range of people including aviation professionals such as pilots and ground crew, by plane spotters and aviation enthusiasts, and by anyone who just wants to track a friend or is curious about the planes overhead.

 But how does it work?